chrkaatz/chrkaatz/README.md

 I am Christian

+- Currently working at [KoSyMa](https://github.com/kosyma-io) as CTO on Healthcare related projects like TI Messenger
-- 🔭 I’m currently working on digitalization in Germany with a very talented team at [DigitalService GmbH des Bundes](https://digitalservice.bund.de)
+- 🔭 I had been working on digitalization in Germany with a very talented team at [DigitalService GmbH des Bundes](https://digitalservice.bund.de)
 - 💬 Ask me about js, node, architecture, team building

 #### Stats